 Triages patient/family phone calls as needed and documents relevant information in the patient's chart.

 Provides nursing coverage for the satellite offices as needed.

 Follows OSHA guidelines when handling cytotoxic agents, biohazardous waste and any other material potentially infected with a blood borne pathogen.

-Current RN state license with the State board of Nursing in practicing state
+Current RN state license with the State Board of Nursing in practicing state.
+Current CPR certification required.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Requires full range of body motion including handling and lifting patients, manual and finger dexterity, and eye-hand coordination.
 Requires standing and walking for extensive periods of time.
 Occasionally lifts and carries items weighing up to 40 lbs.
 Requires corrected vision and hearing to normal range.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Exposure to communicable diseases, toxic substances, ionizing radiation, medical preparations and other conditions common to an oncology/hematology clinic environment.